superlinked/VectorHub/docs/use_cases/node_representation_learning.md

 The results are slightly worse (3%) than the results we got by combining Node2Vec with BoW features however, remember that with this model we can embed completely new nodes too.
 If our scenario requires inductiveness, GraphSAGE might be a better solution however, if we had a transductive setting, Node2Vec would give us a better solution.

 ## Conclusion
+In the following table you can find the results of all the models we tried in this post:

 | Embedding | BoW | Node2Vec | Combined | GraphSAGE |
 | --- | --- | --- | --- | --- |
 | Accuracy | 0.735 | 0.818 | **0.859** | 0.834 |
 | F1 (macro) | 0.697 | 0.799 | **0.836** | 0.818 |

-So in conclusion we can say that both node embedding algorithms were able to significantly improve classification performance compared to solely relying on the BoW features.
+In conclusion we can say that both node embedding algorithms were able to significantly improve classification performance compared to solely relying on the BoW features.
 The Node2Vec representations combined with the BoW features resulted in slightly better performance in both considered metrics.

 Finally, we included some pros and cons for both node representation learning algorithms: